TeamREPENTOGON/REPENTOGON/documentation/docs/Isaac.md

 ___
 ### SetCompletionMark () {: aria-label='Functions' }
 #### void SetCompletionMark ( [PlayerType](https://wofsauge.github.io/IsaacDocs/rep/enums/PlayerType.html) playertype, [CompletionType](enums/CompletionType.md) marktype, int value) {: .copyable aria-label='Functions' }
-Sets a completion mark of a character to match a specific value from 0 to 2.
+Sets a completion mark of a character to match a specific value from `0` to `2`.
 Supports both modded and vanilla characters.

 ___
 ### SetCompletionMarks () {: aria-label='Functions' }
 #### void SetCompletionMarks ( table marks) {: .copyable aria-label='Functions' }
 Sets the completion marks of a character to match an input table.
 Supports both modded and vanilla characters.
-Requires a table containing all the marks for the character, getting it from Isaac.GetCompletionMarks is adviced for convenience.
+Requires a table containing all the marks for the character, getting it from [GetCompletionMarks](Isaac.md#GetCompletionMarks) is adviced for convenience.

 ???- info "Table structure & usage"
 	- The table needs the following fields: